Cluster Population Demographics in NGC 628 Derived from Stochastic Population Synthesis Models: The cluster library

 This distribution maximises sampling of clusters with low masses and young ages, where stochastic effects are strongest and thus the largest number of samples is needed to fully characterise the luminosity distribution.

 The second step is to generate photometric magnitudes for each cluster.
-To do so, we run \textsc{slug} using the MIST v1.0 \citep{2016MIST} tracks at Solar metallicity, coupled to the ``starburst99'' treatment of stellar atmospheres \citep{Leitherer99a}.
+To do so, we run \textsc{slug} using the Padova tracks with TP-AGB stars \citep{2006Padova}, coupled to the ``starburst99'' treatment of stellar atmospheres \citep{Leitherer99a}.
 We draw stars from a Chabrier IMF using \textsc{slug}'s ``stop nearest'' sampling policy.
 Full explanations of these choices are provided in \citet{2015SLUG}, and in the \textsc{slug} documentation available at \url{https://slug2.readthedocs.io/}.
-However, \citet{2015Powerlaw} show that, within reasonable limits, making alternative choices of IMF, metallicity, and stellar tracks leads to relatively modest systematic variations in the cluster properties that \textsc{slug} infers.
+The \textsc{slug} parameter file used to generate the library is available at \url{https://bitbucket.org/janet_jianling_tang/legus_slug23/src/master/}.
+This file includes all the necessary inputs and parameters described above.
+The library itself is too large to post, but is available upon request to the authors.